Mathematical analysis of singularities in the diffusion model under the submanifold assumption: A mathematical perspective on generative diffusion models

 A key observation is that $p$, the law of the OU process, has an analytical solution \cite{evans2010partial},

 where $Z$ is a normalizing factor that depends on $t$ and $d$.
 The global score function $S$ may then be interpreted as a conditional expectation, namely,

-where $X_t$ follows the forward process (\ref{forward_process}).
-The conditional expectation in (\ref{global_S}) can be interpreted as follows.
-Starting from $X_0$ following $p_{data}$, the forward process solving (\ref{forward_process}) gives the base distribution $X_t$.
+where $X_t$ follows the forward process \eqref{forward_process}.
+The conditional expectation in \eqref{global_S} can be interpreted as follows.
+Starting from $X_0$ following $p_{data}$, the forward process solving \eqref{forward_process} gives the base distribution $X_t$.
 Given the observation of $X_t$ as $X$, $\frac{X_t-X_0 e^{-t/2}}{1-e^{-t}}$ follows a posterior distribution.
-Taking the expectation of the posterior gives the analytical expression of $S$. \begin{remark} By standard Markov property, for $t'<t$,
+Taking the expectation of the posterior gives the analytical expression of $S$.

+\begin{remark} The score function defined in our paper, $S(X,t)=-\nabla_X\log p(X,t)$, differs slightly from the convectional form, $\nabla_X\log p(X,t)$.
+In other words, the sign of the score function depends on the direction of the schedule. \end{remark} \begin{remark} By standard Markov property, for $t'<t$,